mskiptr/MrChromebox-website/docs/boot-modes/developer.md

 3. Press `[CTRL+D]` to boot from internal disk.

-4. **Do not enable additional debugging features**, even when ChromeOS gives you this option.

-5. Connect to the internet as usual.
-(You will be downloading some files later on.)

 ### Tablets

 1. Press `Volume Up` + `Volume Down` to bring up the menu selection screen.